W4ltyz/W4ltyz/README.md

 Im an eccentric, but Im very friendly!🍒

-Although its not really related, I absolutely luv SpokeIsHere and wemmbu, and PrinceZamxWemmbu sm!!!!!🍒🧁🍓🍰💗🍬Plz, dont toxic me!!
+Although its not really related, I absolutely luv SpokeIsHere and wemmbu, and PrinceZamxWemmbu smm (I only luv their duo, dont ship 😭)!!!!!🍒🧁🍓🍰💗🍬Plz, dont toxic me!!

 ⋅˚₊‧ ଳ⋆.࿔*:･࿐ ࿔*:･ﾟ⋆౨ৎ˚⟡˖ ࣪